mars0i/majure/README.md

 than usual for Clojure--perhaps even more verbose, overall, than the Java source code it's intended to replace.
-On the other hand, I wasn't trying to incorporate MASON and Clojure from scratch in whatever way made most sense from a Clojure point of view; I was just trying to mimic code that was written in a way that made sense in Java.
+On the other hand, I wasn't trying to incorporate MASON and Clojure from scratch in whatever way made most sense from a Clojure point of view; I was just trying to loosely translate code that was written in a way that made sense in Java.
 In any event, when using MASON with Clojure, it's necessary to keep thinking through relationships between Clojure and Java.
 This dimension would no doubt get easier with practice, but it can't be ignored.
 Over time, I suspect that I'll develop coding patterns that streamline the process of writing MASON models in Clojure.
 For example, there may be MASON classes that I could use but won't, and there may be cases in which I can use `proxy`, `reify`, or even `defrecord` instead of `gen-class`.
 (Using `gen-class` is more involved than using these other macros, but `gen-class` can duplicate more of the usual Java class functionality.)
 If you like Java and aren't already a huge fan of Clojure, using MASON with Clojure rather than Java might not be worth the trouble.
 If you love Clojure and would like to use it with an agent-based library, the experiments here might provide a starting point for exploring the use of MASON with Clojure.

 -------------------------